Raudy Read

-Raudy Miguel Read Placencia (born October 29, 1993) is a Dominican professional baseball catcher for the Frederick Atlantic League Team of the Atlantic League of Professional Baseball.
-He has played in Major League Baseball (MLB) for the Washington Nationals.
+Raudy Miguel Read Placencia (born October 29, 1993) is a Dominican professional baseball catcher for the Toros de Tijuana of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals.

 Career

 Washington Nationals

 Read signed with the Washington Nationals as an international free agent on January 24, 2011.
 He spent the 2011 and 2012 seasons playing in the Dominican Republic with the Dominican Summer League Nationals in the rookie-level Dominican Summer League.
 He batted .157 with four home runs and 22 runs batted in (RBIs) in 42 games in 2011 and improved to .251 with nine home runs and 47 RBIs in 62 games in 2012.

 In 2013, Read played in the rookie-level Gulf Coast League for the Gulf Coast League Nationals, who that year finished their regular season with a record of 49–9, giving them the highest winning percentage (.845) for a full regular season ever achieved by a minor-league baseball team based in the United States.
 The team then won all three of its playoff games, defeating the Gulf Coast League Pirates in a single-game semifinal playoff and sweeping the Gulf Coast League Red Sox in the best-of-three league championship series, to become the 2013 Gulf Coast League champions.
 Read appeared in 40 games during the championship season, batting .252 with two home runs, 17 RBIs, and two stolen bases.
 Read spent 2014 with the Auburn Doubledays of the Low-A New York-Penn League, appearing in 57 games and hitting .281 with six home runs and 32 RBIs.
 He continued to rise through the Washington Nationals's minor-league system, splitting 2015 between the Hagerstown Suns of the Single-A South Atlantic League and the Potomac Nationals of the High-A Carolina League, hitting .244 with five home runs and 36 RBIs in 82 games with the Suns and going 7-for-18 (.389) with two doubles and five RBIs in five games with Potomac.
 He spent all of 2016 with Potomac, playing in 101 games and hitting .262 with nine home runs and 41 RBIs.

 The Nationals added Read to their 40-man roster after the season on November 18, 2016.
 Read was promoted to the Harrisburg Senators of the Double-A Eastern League for 2017.
 A right-handed hitter, he got off to a hot start at the Double-A level, hitting .345 with a pair of home runs in April before cooling off somewhat in May.
 Read was named to the Eastern League's All-Star roster for the Western Division in 2017.